bchiha/Ruby-Text-Adventure-Kernel-System/README.md

 Usborne Publishing printed a book in the 80's on how to write your own adventure games written in Basic.
 I've been facinated by this book and have made some attempts to convert this game into more modern code.
 One recent convertion is to write the game using [Scratch](https://scratch.mit.edu/projects/130894359/).

 I have also converted this game to use AKS.
 You can now play this game using this game engine.
 The game has simple descriptions and a fairly easy game to solve.
-I've made some small changes to the origial AKS to include features needed for this game, like randomness, teleporting the player, halting and resuming timers and scoring on carried objects.
+I've made some small changes to the original AKS to include features needed for this game, like randomness, teleporting the player, halting and resuming timers and scoring on carried objects.

 To play this game call `$ruby adventure.rb haunted_house_aks.csv`